Urban Tree Canopy

-UTC Assessments provide urban resource managers with vital information to begin the goal setting and planning processes.
+UTC assessments provide urban resource managers with vital information to begin the goal setting and planning processes.
 However, the results may also lead to further questions like:

 - Where is it socially desirable to plant trees?
 Or what is the Preferable Tree Canopy?

 In 2012 the University of Vermont's Spatial Analysis Laboratory, with support from the Northern Research Station, National Urban and Community Forestry Advisory Council, and the City of New York, published A Report on the City of New York’s Existing and Possible Tree Canopy (7 mb pdf).
-In 2006 they released UTC Assessment.

 While Assessments provide answers about canopy inventory, and Prioritizations inform implantation of canopy goals, UTC Markets strive to improve communication among key stakeholder groups.
 A goal of UTC Markets is to match the message and the messenger to the audience of interest.
 This portion of the UTC Toolbox is in active development.